 Portfolio Turnover.
 Purchases and sales of portfolio investments may be made as considered advisable by the Adviser in the best interests of the shareholders.
-The Fund's and the Reinsurance Interval Fund's portfolio turnover rate may vary from year-to-year, as well as within a year.
-The Fund's and the Reinsurance Interval Fund's distributions of any net short-term capital gains realized from portfolio transactions are taxable to shareholders as ordinary income.
-In addition, higher portfolio turnover rates can result in corresponding increases in portfolio transaction costs for the Fund and the Reinsurance Interval Fund.
+The Fund's portfolio turnover rate may vary from year-to-year, as well as within a year.
+The Fund's distributions of any net short-term capital gains realized from portfolio transactions are taxable to shareholders as ordinary income.
+In addition, higher portfolio turnover rates can result in corresponding increases in portfolio transaction costs for the Fund.

-For reporting purposes, the Fund's and the Reinsurance Interval Fund's portfolio turnover rate is calculated by dividing the lesser of purchases or sales of portfolio securities for the fiscal year by the monthly average of the value of the portfolio securities owned by the Fund or the Reinsurance Interval Fund, as the case may be, during the fiscal year.
+For reporting purposes, the Fund's portfolio turnover rate is calculated by dividing the lesser of purchases or sales of portfolio securities for the fiscal year by the monthly average of the value of the portfolio securities owned by the Fund during the fiscal year.
 In determining such portfolio turnover, all securities whose maturities at the time of acquisition were one year or less are excluded.
-A 100% portfolio turnover rate would occur, for example, if all of the securities in the Fund's or the Reinsurance Interval Fund's investment portfolio (other than short-term money market securities) were replaced once during the fiscal year.
+A 100% portfolio turnover rate would occur, for example, if all of the securities in the Fund's investment portfolio (other than short-term money market securities) were replaced once during the fiscal year.
 Portfolio turnover will not be a limiting factor should the Adviser deem it advisable to purchase or sell securities.

-The historical portfolio turnover rate for the Reinsurance Interval Fund is shown under the heading "Consolidated Financial Highlights of the Reinsurance Interval Fund" in the Fund's Prospectus.
+The historical portfolio turnover rate for the Fund is shown under the heading "Financial Highlights" in the Fund's Prospectus.